 Graph and Memory Optimization CGC creates a full intermediate representation of the ML graph and performs multiple passes of optimization with the twin aims of optimizing performance and memory bandwidth utilization.

-Memory optimization techniques include: • Tensor format layout analysis (both L2 and LRM) • Array-level memory adapters & tensor shape transformations • Bank conflict minimization, defragmentation • Predictive weight prefetching
+Memory optimization techniques include: • Tensor format layout analysis (both L2 and LRM) • Fusion in Local Memory (FILM) - merging of operations to preserve data within LRM and avoid costly intermediate activation writeback. • Array-level memory adapters & tensor shape transformations • Bank conflict minimization, defragmentation • Predictive weight prefetching

 Chimera LLVM C++ Compiler & Instruction Set Simulator